 Parkinson's disease (PD) is a progressive neurological disease in which brain cells that produce the neurotransmitter dopamine gradually die off.
 The result is an increasing loss of control of motor functions and other non-motor symptoms.

-Although it doesn't usually show up until after the age of sixty, PD can afflict younger people too.
-A case in point is the popular actor Michael J. Fox, who noticed the first signs of PD when he was only thirty years old.
+Although it doesn't usually show up until after the age of 60, PD can afflict younger people, too.
+A case in point is the popular actor Michael J. Fox, who noticed the first signs of PD when he was only 30 years old.

 There are many reasons someone can suffer from chronic constipation, and most people with this issue don't have early PD.
 But if you've tried every remedy in the book for a sluggish bowel without success, it could be that you're beginning to become deficient in dopamine, which is necessary for proper nerve stimulation of the gastrointestinal tract.

 The other early sign is REM (rapid eye movement) sleep disorder.
 This disorder involves physically acting out and vocalizing dreams.
 People may talk, shout, scream or laugh.
 They may move about, engage in activities associated with waking, and may even punch their bed partners or yell at them, all while being fast asleep!
 About 50% of those with this disorder are expected to develop PD or dementia in the next ten years.

 What Should You Do if You Suspect You May Have Early PD?